 What is racism?

-Racism can be revealed through people’s actions as well as their attitudes.
+Racism can be revealed through people’s attitudes, as well as their words or actions.
 It can also be reflected in systems and institutions.
-But sometimes it may not be revealed at all.
+But sometimes it may not be visible at all.
 Not all racism is obvious.
-For example, someone may look through a list of job applicants and decide not to interview people with certain surnames.
+For example, someone may look through a list of job applicants and decide not to interview those with certain surnames.

-Racism is more than just words, beliefs and actions.
-It includes all the barriers that prevent people from enjoying dignity and equality because of their race.
+Racism includes all the barriers that prevent people from enjoying dignity and equality because of their race.